saylesss88/nix-book/src/flakes/specialisations_4.6.md

 config = lib.mkIf (config.specialisation != {}) { ... }
 ```

+- This condition checks if you're in a specialisation.

-This ensures those settings aren't inherited by specialisations
+- Any settings inside this block will **not** be inherited by specialisations,
+  keeping them exclusive to the main system.

-- Runtime Limitations: Not all changes (e.g., kernel or initrd) can be fully
+- Runtime Limitations: Not all changes (e.g., kernel or `initrd`) can be fully
-  applied at runtime; a reboot is required for those
+  applied at runtime; a reboot is required for those.

-- Modularity: Specialisations work well with modular NixOS configs—keep
+- Modularity: Specialisations work well with modular NixOS configs keep
   hardware, user, and service configs in separate files for easier management

 References to Official Documentation and Community Resources